coderwoder/coderwoder/README.md

 - 👋 Hi, I’m @coderwoder
 - 👀 I’m interested in ...goodshortcuts i guess
 - 🌱 I’m currently learning ...Python
-- 💞️ I’m looking to collaborate on ...nothing
+- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...i dont want you to
+- 📫 How to reach me ...

 <!---
 coderwoder/coderwoder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.